FileCloud Public AMI (Amazon Machine Image) is currently available in Amazon AWS Marketplace.

 Read Amazon's complete listing of Available Instance Types

-- For best performance: select a type in the m series.
-For example: m3.medium
+• For best performance: Select a type in the m series.
+For example: m5.xlarge

 To choose the Amazon EC2 Instance type: